Lagrangian Identity and Mass Evolution of Particle-like Objects in Nonminimally Coupled Gravity: Cosmological Evolution of the Mass of Small Cosmic String Loops

 Integrating Eq.~\eqref{Continuity_Eq_FLRW} over a spatial volume containing the loop, noting that the energy-momentum tensor vanishes outside it, so that

 and using Eq.~\eqref{Def_m}, we obtain

-Because the loop size $L$ is much smaller than the Hubble radius $H^{-1}$, and assuming it is also much smaller than $|\dot f_2/f_2|^{-1}$, the effect of cosmological expansion on the loop dynamics during a single oscillation is negligible.
+Because the loop size $L$ is much smaller than the Hubble radius $H^{-1}$, the effect of cosmological expansion on the loop dynamics during a single oscillation is negligible.
 The motion of the loop is therefore quasi-periodic, with quasi-period

 This separation between the short oscillation timescale and the much longer cosmological timescale motivates describing the mass evolution in terms of quantities averaged over one quasi-period,

 or, equivalently,